rjlaing/cryfs-cli/README.md

-Your mileage may very.
+Your mileage may vary.
 Use with caution.